FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

      - INTEGER
      - Id of a cross-section feature to join to channel feature.

-.. _`nxsecnum`:

-nxsecnum:
+   * - **nxsecnum**

-INTEGER
+     - INTEGER

-Id of a channel cross section to join the data from the cross-section table to the channel element.
+     - Id of a channel cross section to join the data from the cross-section table to the channel element.

+   * - **xsecname**
+     - TEXT
-**xsecname** TEXT Cross section name.
+     - Cross section name.

 user_chan_r
 ^^^^^^^^^^^